LowPowerLab/ATX-Raspi/README.md

 - sudo reboot
 <br/>The last command will remove the setup script since it's no longer necessary.

-###Enjoy shutting down your Pi from the external button!
+###Enjoy shutting down and rebooting your Pi from the external button!

 ##Old setup/install method:
 Copy the content of "rc.local" to your "/etc/rc.local"